 I opted for the MSc in PR with Events.
 After having managed bars, written press releases, curated event calendars, created national advertising campaigns, designed and delivered festivals, created websites and social media accounts and hosted hundreds of live shows, I figured I knew a thing or two and thought, well, whats the worst that could happen?

 It was a joy.
-I learned stuff I hadn’t come across before and feel like I’ve managed to do something interesting by way of a dissertation.
+I learned some new stuff and managed to do something interesting by way of a dissertation.
 Reader, I have written a dissertation on independent festivals that includes more ‘fucks’ than is reasonable in an academic text.
-It was a great few months getting stuck into something and getting into that level of detail.
-But here’s the crunch.
-I need a job.
-Soon.
+It was great to get stuck into something and get to that level of detail.
+But here’s the crunch, it needs to produce!

 Let the sales pitch begin!

 Over the last few years I have worked on project development; managing websites and social media pages, delivering content with a host of wonderful creatives; I’ve taken on event design and delivery; stage and artist management and a host of oddjobs.
 I’ve been delivering events for 15 years, working with partners across a range of organisations and sectors.
 I’m expert at creating conversations and managing communication.
 I can take the hassle out of stakeholder relationships and create enjoyable, useful engagement tools.
 I can develop networks, create partnerships and deliver everything from business events to national consultation projects.
 I love a good problem.

 I’ve worked with a ton of lovely folk, from OhYeah Belfast through to Belfast Music Week with MTV, Bushmills Live, Belfast Festival, Sound City, Electric Picnic, The Cathedral Quarter Arts Festival I developed the Oxjam Festival, delivering four festivals in Belfast, the first of their kind in the UK, delivering over 60 events.
 The Oxjam model has been used internationally and raised over £3,500,000.